 Dr Jo Stocks

-Joanne facilitates Patient and Public Involvement (PPI) activities and provides training fro staff and students and is the module convenor for the BMedSci Patient and Public Involvement in Research module.
+Joanne is also the Patient and Public Involvement (PPI) lead for the BRC Musculoskeletal theme and teaches on the BMedSci Patient and Public Involvement in Research module.